shakedshoshan/ort-assigment/README.md

 # ORT Assignment

-This project contains a simple FastAPI backend server for managing student data.
+This project contains a FastAPI backend server and a React TypeScript frontend for managing classroom questions and student answers.

 ## Project Structure